gorhill/uBlock/src/lib/lz4/README.md

 If the choosen implementation is not specified, there will be an attempt to create a WebAssembly-based instance.
-If for whatever reason this fails, a pure javascript-based instanced will be created.
+If for whatever reason this fails, a pure javascript-based instance will be created.

-The script for either instances are dynamically loaded, such that no resources is wasted by keeping in memory code which won't be used.
+The script for either instance are dynamically loaded, such that no resources are wasted by keeping in memory code which won't be used.

 ### `lz4-block-codec-wasm.js`